-1. Unpack the base and rover receivers carefully, press the power button on each until all lights glow white, and release the power button to let the receivers initiate.
+1. Setting up the Reach RS2+ base: unpack the receiver carefully, press the power button until all lights glow white, and release the power button to let the receiver initiate.

-2. While the receivers initiate, gently but firmly attach the 15-cm extension rod to the threaded rod on the survey marker.
+- While the receivers initiates, gently but firmly attach the 15-cm extension rod to the threaded rod on the survey marker.
 It rotates along the threads only very little—DO NOT FORCE IT or you will strip the threads of the extension rod.
 Gently but firmly rotate it until it stops and check to make sure it is firmly in place.

-3. Remove the receiver antennas from the lids of their cases and—one by one—attach them to the receivers by carefully opening and holding back the blue rubber gasket labeled LoRa, or “Long-Range”, and screwing the antenna on to its threaded mount.
+- Remove the receiver antenna from the lid of its case and attach it to the receiver by carefully opening and holding back the blue rubber gasket labeled LoRa, or “Long-Range”, and screwing the antenna on to its threaded mount.
 MAKE SURE THE ANTENNA IS PROPERLY ALIGNED with the mount or you will strip the threads.

 b.
-Open the Emlid Flow app and select reach-base on the Receivers page.
+Open the Emlid Flow app and select gp-reach-base on the Receivers page.

 c.
 Check the base information on the Receivers page, ensuring it matches the information shown in the image.